24:04

 When your eye sees something,

-It just sees a form,
+It just sees a form.

-It doesn't know it's a bee yet,
+It doesn't know it's a bee yet.

-It just knows that it's form,
+It just knows that it's formed.

 Maybe you'll have a pleasant feeling.